laravel/vite-plugin/docs/vite.md

 ### Installing Node

-Before running Vite and the Laravel Vite Plugin, you must first ensure that Node.js and NPM are installed on your machine:
+Before running Vite and the Laravel plugin, you must first ensure that Node.js and NPM are installed on your machine:

 ```sh
 node -v